ajones71/node-api1-project/README.md

 - If there's an error in removing the _user_ from the database:
   - respond with HTTP status code `500`.
-  - return the following JSON object: `{ errorMessage: "The user could not be removed" }`.
+  - return the following JSON object: `{ message: "The user with the specified ID does not exist." }`.

 When the client makes a `PUT` request to `/api/users/:id`: